FAQs About Degrees

-You can apply prior to completing your bachelor's degree, but your graduation date must be no later than May 7, 2021, if you are applying in the upcoming application cycle.
-The start date for the 2021 incoming class is Monday, May 10, 2021.
+You can apply prior to completing your bachelor's degree, but your graduation date must be no later than May 6, 2022, if you are applying in the upcoming application cycle.
+The start date/orientation week for the 2022 incoming class is Monday, May 9, 2022.
 You cannot begin our master’s degree program without first completing a bachelor's degree, and there are no exceptions.

 Do you accept online degrees?